 The Hisense H9E Plus is a good all around TV that offers decent performance for the price.

 The Samsung NU8000 is better than the Hisense H9E Plus.
-The NU8000 is much brighter in SDR and is able to overcome glare in a bright room.
+The NU8000 is much brighter in SDR and can overcome glare in a bright room.
 The NU8000 is a lot brighter in HDR and bright highlights stand out better.
 The NU8000 is more feature-packed than the H9E Plus; it can reduce the backlight flicker to improve motion clarity and it supports VRR and auto low latency mode, perfect for gamers.

 The Hisense H9E Plus is a bit better than the Vizio D Series 4k 2018.
 The H9E Plus features a wide color gamut, great for HDR, and has much better motion processing as it can interpolate content as high as 120 fps and can remove judder from all sources.
 The Vizio D is better for use as a PC monitor, as it displays chroma 4:4:4 without issue.